zeon-studio/hugoplate/content/english/blog/_index.md

 ---
-title: "Blog Posts"
+title: "Our Blog"
 meta_title: ""
-description: "this is meta description"
+description: "ruminations and opinions"
 ---